- Start date: September

 - comprehensive knowledge and understanding of key issues in managing technology and innovation

-- a thorough understanding of the role of projects in delivering innovation and change in products, processes and services
+- understanding of the role of projects in delivering innovation and change in products, processes and services

-- a set of practical skills for managing projects with a high uncertainty and innovation content and/or which have innovation and change as a main target
+- practical skills for managing projects with a high uncertainty and innovation content and/or which have innovation and change as a main target

-The programme is centred on three core modules:
+The programme is centred on three core areas:

 - project management